Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Numerical results

-where $\alpha=0.1$, $a=b=1$.
-By setting $\mr{d}x/\mr{d}t$ as a new variable, we regard Eq.~\eqref{eq:damping} as a first-ordered system on the two-dimensional space.
+Consider the nonautonomous dynamical system regarding a damping oscillator on a compact subspace of $\mathbb{R}$ written as $\frac{\mr{d}^2x(t)}{\mr{d}t^2}=-\alpha \frac{\mr{d}x(t)}{\mr{d}t}-x(t)-a\sin (bt),$ where $\alpha=0.1$, $a=b=1$.
+By setting ${\mr{d}x}/{\mr{d}t}$ as a new variable, we regard the above system as a first-ordered system on the two-dimensional space.
 We generated data, constructed the deep Koopman-layered model, and applied EDMD and KDMD for comparison in the same manner as Subsection~\ref{subsec:voltex}.
-Figure~\ref{fig:force} illustrates the results.
+However, in this case, we also implemented the EDMD and its variant with learned dictionary functions.
+Figure~\ref{fig:force} and Figure~\ref{fig:additional} in Appendix~\ref{ap:exp_eig_addition} illustrate the results.
 In this case, since the dynamical system is not measure preserving, it is reasonable that the estimated Koopman operators have eigenvalues inside the unit circle.
 We can see that many eigenvalues for the deep Koopman-layered model are distributed inside the unit circle, and the distribution changes along the layers.
 Since the external force becomes large as $t$ becomes large, the damping effect becomes small as $t$ becomes large (corresponding to $j$ becoming large).
 Thus, the number of eigenvalues distributed inside the unit circle becomes small as $j$ becomes large.
 On the other hand, we cannot obtain this type of observation from the separate estimation of the Koopman operators by EDMD and KDMD.